devnewton/newton_adventure/game/README_YOU_DONT_WANT_TO_BUT_YOU_HAVE_TO_README.txt

 ~/.config/newton_adventure/config.properties file ( '~' is your home directory).

 THE GAME WILL ONLY WORK IF:
  - YOU HAVE INSTALLED JAVA 1.5 OR HIGHER.
+(HEADLESS JAVA VERSION WONT WORK).
  - YOU HAVE AN OPENGL ENABLED COMPUTER.
 THAT MEANS A DECENT GRAPHIC CARD WITH DECENT DRIVER.
  - A SUPPORTED RESOLUTION BY YOUR GRAPHIC CARD AND YOUR SCREEN IS CHOSEN IN